How Much Does Homeowners Insurance Cost in New York?

 The good thing is that unlike the other types of coverage in your policy, liability insurance doesn't have a deductible that you must pay for out-of-pocket before your insurance company begins paying for the losses.

-Home Insurance Covers Your Personal Liability
+Home Insurance Covers Your Liability

 In detail, your standard homeowner's insurance covers the cost of damages that you and anyone else on your policy have caused.